Sample slicer online for precise slice points

 Yes.
 Chppr runs in the browser, so you can load an audio file, slice it, play the slices, and export WAV without installing a plugin.

-Can I adjust the slice points?
+Can I place slice points manually?

 What audio formats can I slice?